plgreenLIRU/SMC_approx_optL/README.md

 ## Contributions
 We actively encourage people to contribute to our code.
 If you would like to do so, please fork the repository and issue a pull request.
 We try to write everything in PEP8 notation - the file `PEP8_test.py` will automatically test the notation of all python files in the repository.
 If you find any problems, please feel free to raise an `issue` through Github and we'll do our best to get back to you.

+## Versions
+V1 : originally submitted with paper
+V2 : now uses abstract methods to make it more clear what the user needs to define

 Queries to: p.l.green@liverpool.ac.uk